Frequently Asked Questions

 Discrimination Policy:

 The Lunar Awards doesn’t discriminate or give preferential treatment.
 Decisions are made purely on the merits outlined in the judging criteria.
-Personal bios of any kind should not be included in the comments.
+Personal bios of any kind should not be included in the comments or submissions.
 Anyone who wants to know more about you can visit your Substack.
 Credentials are not necessary.
 The number of publication subscribers, comments, and likes on a short story doesn’t matter.
 The goal is to find and award the absolute best speculative fiction on Substack.

 Why only a 15-day round for each genre?